nemediano/nemediano.github.io/projects.md

 * To do simple interaction with the program: respond to keyboard and mouse events.
 * Interact with the windows manager system: have a surface to render, create a view port, go into full screen mode.

 Just to name a few.
 Having that in mind, I decided to create [a set of templates](https://github.com/nemediano/OpenGLTemplates){:target="_blank" rel="noreferrer noopener"} to alleviate this work.

 ### LaTeX templates for academic use (UNAM focused)

 During my life at the Academia, I used [LaTeX](https://www.latex-project.org/){:target="_blank" rel="noreferrer noopener"} to create several types of documents.
 Since I am no expert in LaTeX, I decided to create [a set of templates](https://github.com/nemediano/latexPlantillaUnam){:target="_blank" rel="noreferrer noopener"}.
-I believe they have 20% LaTeX which you use 80% of the time.
+I believe they have the 20% LaTeX that you use 80% of the time.
 The templates are divided by use case, and they are already localized to use them in Spanish.
-They use UNAM’s logos, and colors, but they can be adapted with minimal modifications to be used for any education institution.
+They use UNAM’s logos, and colors, but they can be adapted with minimal modifications to be used for any educational institution.

 ## Talks